 - 1. Prepare a sample student user and course for the assignment: - Create a student user account.
 See "Adding a Student" in SuccessMaker Help. - Choose a course.
 You can choose the Reading (default) course or you can customize a course by settings, skills, or standards, or aligned to a Savvas core program.
 See "Creating Custom Courses" in SuccessMaker Help.
 To experience Initial Placement (IP), turn on the IP option when you edit the course settings. - Assign the course to the student user account.
 See "Assigning Courses/Assignments to Students" in SuccessMaker Help. - 2.
 Sign in to SuccessMaker as the student user you created. - 3.
 Select the assigned Reading course. - 4.
-Select or tap the Play button to continue and begin the lesson.

-The Play button will be presented once per each new browser session.

-5. As you progress through the course, use a variety of answering techniques to see how the course reacts to your responses, such as:
+Click or tap the Play button to continue and begin the lesson. - The Play button will be presented once per each new browser session. - 5.
+As you progress through the course, use a variety of answering techniques to see how the course reacts to your responses, such as: - Answer questions correctly and incorrectly. - Answer correctly on a second attempt.

-- Answer questions correctly and incorrectly. - Answer correctly on a second attempt. - Select the Progress, Volume, and Settings buttons in the upper right to explore the tools and features available to your students.
+- Select the Menu button in the upper left to display the left menu bar, and then select the various menu buttons to explore the tools and features available to your students.
 See Reading Student Navigation and Resources for a description of each of the available menu items. - 7.
 During your session, allow yourself to exhaust the idle time for a question.
 SuccessMaker is monitoring the inactivity (mouse movement, keyboard entry, etc.).